clijockey/gcp-demos/multi-cluster-ingress/readme.md

 The config cluster is a GKE cluster you choose to be the central point of control for Ingress across the member clusters.
 Unlike GKE Ingress, the Anthos Ingress controller does not live in a single cluster but is a Google-managed service that watches resources in the config cluster.
 This GKE cluster is used as a multi-cluster API server to store resources such as `MultiClusterIngress` and `MultiClusterService`.
 Any member cluster can become a config cluster, but there can only be one config cluster at a time.

-For more information about config clusters, see (Config cluster design)[https://cloud.google.com/kubernetes-engine/docs/concepts/ingress-for-anthos#config_cluster_design].
+For more information about config clusters, see [Config cluster design](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress-for-anthos#config_cluster_design).

 Check that the clusters you want to include are registered;